Andrustn/426_Final/README.md

 ![ConfusionMatrix](Images/Confusion-Matrix.JPG)

 The genre that was predicted with the greatest accuaracy was rap.
 However our model did especially poor at predicting pop.
-Pop was most often mistaken for rhthym and blues and rock music.
+Rock was often cofused with Country, Pop, and Rythem and Blues.

 When we turned to unsupervised method to determine how many genre there should be a kmeans clustering algorithm didn't produce a clear answer as can be seen below.